allantaylor8907/Vagrant/README.md

 `vagrant up consulclient`

+For full details please refer to the blog posts mentioned above.

 ### Accessing the Consul Web UI ###

 Once the cluster is up-and-running you will be able to access the Consul Web UI from a browser running on your host workstation by going to the following URL: [http://172.20.20.40:8500/ui/](http://http://172.20.20.40:8500/ui/).